 - Connected the average merchant with 13% more new customers

 Whether your customers using Afterpay repay their purchases in full or miss payments, merchants are always paid the entirety of the purchase price upfront, minus Afterpay’s merchant fees.
 Fees include a flat rate of $0.30 and a variable 4-6% commission rate per transaction completed with the BNPL provider.
-If you’re not sure whether the fees are worth it, check out our post, Adding Buy Now, Pay Later To Your Website: Does It Help Or Hurt Your Bottom Line?
+If the fees make you question if Afterpay is worth it, check out our article about BNPL and your bottom line.

 There are a few downsides to offering customer financing through Afterpay.
 Unlike BNPL providers such as Affirm, Afterpay charges late fees for missed payments, and the late payment structure is not very well understood.
-Users risk being charged with both late fees and NSF fees from their bank in the event that Afterpay automatically tries (and fails) to withdraw an installment payment from their account.
+Users risk being charged with both late fees and Non-Sufficient Funds (NSF) fees from their bank if Afterpay automatically tries (and fails) to withdraw an installment payment from their account.